Wage and Hour Claims

 Serving All of Oregon – Portland – Beaverton – Gresham

-Oregon wage and hour laws are intended to protect employees.
-Many employers are ignorant of these laws and may violate their employees’ rights.
-These laws are complex, so it is important to consult with an experienced unpaid wages lawyer if issues arise.
+Oregon’s wage and hour laws are designed to protect employees.
+Unfortunately, many employers are ignorant of these laws and violate their employees’ rights.
+These laws are complex, so it is important to consult with an experienced unpaid wage lawyer if you feel you have not been fully compensated by your employer.

 Why Do Wage and Hour Claims Arise?

-Many employers simply do not understand their obligations under Oregon and federal laws.
-In some situations, an employer may have a policy that they have always implemented, without realizing that the policy is contrary to the law because employees have never questioned the policy.
-Also, in today’s world, many employers outsource their payroll services to companies who may not understand the applicable laws.
+Many employers simply do not understand their obligations under state and federal wage law.
+Some common examples are where an employer has a long-time policy that they have always implemented without realizing that the policy violates the law.
+Or, where employers outsource their payroll to out of state companies who do not understand Oregon’s wage laws.

 Examples of Wage and Hour Laws